 Amanda Temple Counsellor & Psychotherapist MBACP (Accred)

 I am a BACP-accredited counsellor and psychotherapist.
-I work with adults,young people aged 16 + and couples, working both long-term and within a time-limited framework.
+I work with adults, couples and young people aged 16 +, offering both long-term and time-limited support.
 I work privately and with a local counselling charity.
 I've been a school counsellor and volunteer in bereavement support.
 I offer a service both face-to-face and online.

 How we relate to ourselves and to others impacts our mood, our confidence, our outlook and self-esteem.
 I work to shed light on how our relationships shape us and how we can get stuck repeating patterns of behaviour that no longer serve us.
 Symptoms such as anxiety and depression thrive when we get into a vicious cycle of relating ineffectively.
 Through counselling we can free ourselves up to think and feel differently.
 As new perspectives unfold we gain a deeper understanding of ourselves, enabling us to foster healthy relationships, to better manage our internal conflicts and reconnect to our own strengths and choices.